AdobeDocs/creative-cloud-enterprise-learn.en/help/cce/cinemagraphps.md

 ---
-title: Creating Cinemagraphs with Photoshop
+title: Creating cinemagraphs with Photoshop
 description: In this step-by-step workshop video tutorial, you'll create a living photograph by combining video from Adobe Stock with clever masking techniques in Photoshop
 ---

-# Creating Cinemagraphs with Photoshop
+# Creating cinemagraphs with Photoshop

 In this step-by-step workshop video tutorial, you'll create a living photograph by combining video from Adobe Stock with clever masking techniques in Photoshop.